b3-exmo/b3-exmo.github.io/docs/LGBT/LGBTQ.md

 &nbsp;

 ### Social Hierarchy
-This should not come as a surprise to anyone, but when the book of Leviticus was written ([1](https://www.churchofjesuschrist.org/study/manual/old-testament-seminary-teacher-manual/introduction-to-the-book-of-leviticus?lang=eng&id=title4-p3#title4), [2](https://en.wikipedia.org/wiki/Book_of_Leviticus#Composition)) social norms and cultures were very different than they are today in the 21st century.
+This should not come as a surprise to anyone, but when the book of Leviticus was written around 500 BCE, ([1](https://www.churchofjesuschrist.org/study/manual/old-testament-seminary-teacher-manual/introduction-to-the-book-of-leviticus?lang=eng&id=title4-p3#title4), [2](https://en.wikipedia.org/wiki/Book_of_Leviticus#Composition)) social norms and cultures were very different than they are today in the 21st century.

 What we today think of as "sexuality" is not at all how ancient Israelites thought of it.
 Sex wasn't an activity that two humans engaged in together, it was *done to* a recipient by an initiating agent.
 Sexual orientation wasn't a social construct, nor a relevant factor until around the 19th century.
 An agent's chosen recipient was deemed by the recipient's relative standing in a social hierarchy rather than biology.
 Ancient Southwestern Asia positions free-born citizen men at the top of this social hierarchy.
 Below them are men who are *not* free-born (slaves, serfs, etc); below them are women.
 In this culture, sex is "performed" or "done to" someone below the initiating agent&mdash;not the other way around.
 Whoever is "on top" in the social structure is also "on top" en coitus&mdash;not the other way around.
 Any reversal of this order would be a breach of social and cultural boundaries.